Fire, Rescue, and Emergency Medical Services

 Hours are 11:00AM - 11:00PM except on July 4 and July 24 where they extend to midnight and New Year’s Eve and Chinese New Year’s Eve where they extend to 1:00AM the following day.

 In Highland City, fireworks are banned in the following areas: Beacon Hills Subdivision; Bull River Subdivision, drainage areas, and surrounding property; Chamberry Fields Subdivision; City owned homes on Pheasant Drive; Country French Subdivision; Dry Creek Highland Subdivision and drainage areas; Hidden Oaks Subdivision; Highland Glen Park; Highland Hills Subdivision; Highland Hollow Subdivision and drainage areas; Highland Oaks Subdivision; homes abutting Highland Hollow and drainage area in the Highland Hollow and Canterbury North subdivision; Hunter Ridge Subdivision; Lone Peak High School; Meadow Lane; Mercer Hollow Subdivision; Mitchell Hollow Park and drainage areas; Mountain Ridge Park; Mouth of American Fork Canyon; Oak Ridge subdivision; open field south of Mitchell Hollow Park; Pheasant Hollow Park; Skye Estates Subdivision; State owned property south of Lone Peak High School; Sterling Pointe Subdivision; Sunset Mountain Properties; The Hollow Subdivision and drainage areas; Town Center Splash Pad; View Point Subdivision; west side of 10150 North; and Westfield Cove Subdivision.
 You can see a map of the firework restrictions in Highland and Alpine cities.

 In addition to Highland City’s bans, fireworks are never allowed on US Forest Service (including American Fork Canyon), BLM, or National Park land.
-See a map of statewide fire and firework restrictions at UtahFireInfo.gov.
+See a map of statewide firework restrictions at UtahFireInfo.gov.